zhenya123/TravelBlog/README.md

 ## Notes about running

 1. All the js/css files are included into css/dist/js folders.
 No other imports are needed.
 (I use bootstrap, highcharts and d3 for the maps.)
 2. I used XAMPP to create this website and the database.
-Please find the database file in "database" folder and copy it to wherever you keep your database files (/Applications/XAMPP/xamppfiles/var/mysql on my mac).
+I am not sure how exactly database should be transferred with XAMPP, so I am submitting my database file in database folder (db_travel) as well as SQL to create this database manually and populate with data in case it doesn't work through just simple file.
+Sorry about that inconvenience!

 ## Notes about implementation